TAPevents/tap-i18n/README.md

 ### Using tap-i18n in Your Package Templates

-See "The tap-i18n Handlebars helper" section above.
+See "The tap-i18n helper" section above.

 ## Unit Testing